MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/schema/spec_v_0_1.md

 This section is informative.

 Broombridge documents are intended to communicate instances of simulation problems in quantum chemistry for processing using quantum simulation and programming toolchains.

+> [!NOTE]
+> To view a sample YAML document formatted with all the required sections described in this specification, see [schema-example.yaml](https://github.com/microsoft/Quantum/blob/master/samples/chemistry/IntegralData/YAML/schema-example.yaml) in the Azure Quantum Samples GitHub repository.

 ## Serialization ##